Brie Larson: Advocacy

 Larson is a gender equality activist and an advocate for sexual assault survivors.
-She uses her celebrity to speak out on social and political issues, asserting, "I'd put it all on the line and be an activist for the rest of my life because it doesn't feel right to me to be quiet."
-Following a performance by Lady Gaga at the 2016 Academy Awards, where several sexual abuse survivors appeared with the singer, Larson hugged all of them as they exited the stage.
-At the following year's ceremony, she presented Casey Affleck with the award for Best Actor, but due to several accusations of sexual harassment made against him, she did not clap for him during a standing ovation from the audience.
-However, she did hug him; she later said her action "spoke for itself".
+She has used her celebrity to speak out on social and political issues, asserting in 2018, "I'd put it all on the line and be an activist for the rest of my life because it doesn't feel right to me to be quiet."
+By 2025, Larson became less assertive in expressing such opinions, declining to engage in these topics.

+At the 89th Academy Awards, she presented Casey Affleck with the award for Best Actor; she hugged him but did not clap for him during a standing ovation from the audience.
+When asked if accusations of sexual harassment against Affleck made her do so, she said that her action "spoke for itself".
 In 2018, Larson collaborated with 300 women in Hollywood to set up the Time's Up initiative to protect women from harassment and discrimination.
-In the same year, she became one of the first actors to incorporate an inclusion rider provision in her film and press junket contracts.
-In a 2019 interview, she remarked upon diversity among film critics and journalists, finding them to be "overwhelmingly white male", and supported diversity in the industry.
-This comment led to trolling and review bombing of the Captain Marvel page on Rotten Tomatoes.
+Later, at the 2023 Cannes Film Festival, where she served as a jury member, she evaded questions on Johnny Depp, whose film Jeanne du Barry was premiering at the festival, and who was accused of abuse by his ex-wife Amber Heard.